jsmoriss/jsm-force-ssl/readme.txt

 = 2.1.0 =

 (2018/11/24) Added a hook for the WordPress 'widget_text' filter.
+Updated 'the_content' and 'widget_text' filters to replace all "home" HTTP URLs.